-Let's Talk Seashells is intended as a resource predominantly for information related to Florida, Caribbean and western Atlantic seashells and, thanks to specimens provided by Phil Liff-Grieff, volunteer Research Associate in the Malacology Department of the Los Angeles County Natural History Museum, many California seashells are also presented.
-All material presented on LTS may be freely used for non-commercial or educational purposes provided that LTS is duly credited* as being the source of the material.
+Let's Talk Seashells (LTS) is intended as a resource predominantly for information related to Florida, Caribbean and western Atlantic seashells and, thanks to Phil Liff-Grieff, volunteer Research Associate at the Los Angeles County Natural History Museum, many California seashells.
+All material presented on LTS may be freely used for non-commercial or educational purposes provided that LTS is duly credited* as the source material.
 Any photos utilized shall duly credit the photographers.
 If the material is used in print media, it is requested that an electronic reprint be sent to firstname.lastname@example.org.
 Not all photo material on this site can be readily copied, so those wishing to use particular photos can email me for the original photo files.

 *Citation: Krisberg, Marlo F. https://olram9.wixsite.com/letstalkseashells